cs4s/cs4s.github.io/events/details.md

+### Program Details

-To find out more about each of the CS4S programs, click the headings in the *Program Details* section below.
+To find out more about each of the CS4S programs, click the headings below.
 In each section below there is also a link to a form where can express your interest in participating in the programs.

-### Program Details
+{: #program-details-content}

 #### Introduction to Coding &amp; Computational Thinking Workshop (July 19th and 20th 2018)
 {: .program-details-header}